 $30 billion DoubleLine Capital ($1.5 billion of which is in

-"If inflation occurs, which is a reasonable bet, you're in
+"If inflation occurs, which is a reasonable bet,

 After the panel discussion ended, Paulson stuck around for